BayesianEcon/Dyn-MS-LS-Media/README.md

-The following R scripts files allow us to plot the Figures reported in the main text:
+The following R scripts files allow us to plot the Figures of a MS-LS model with D = 1 and K = 2:

 * Graph_01.R
 Generates the introductory Graph reported in Figure 1